tgross35/2023-FOSDEM-MariaDB/proposal.md

 This presentation will discuss Rust usage as it relates to the [MariadDB Server](https://mariadb.org/about/) project.
-The relationship started with the [`udf`] crate which makes it easy to write dynamically loaded callable SQL functions (user-defined functions or UDFs) in Rust, where C and C++ have been the precedent.
-There is now a work in progress to provide a safe Rust interface for the plugin API which will enable writing encryption and authentication protocols, information schemas, and even storage engines in Rust;
+The relationship started with the experimental [`udf`] crate which makes it easy to write dynamically loaded callable SQL functions (user-defined functions or UDFs) in Rust, where C and C++ have been the precedent.
+There is now a work in progress to provide a safe Rust interface for the plugin API which will enable writing encryption and authentication protocols, information schemas, and even storage engines in Rust.
-areas that can easily lead to exploits if not written correctly.
 These plugins can be compiled in or dynamically loaded.

 MariaDB is one of the most popular open-source databases, so these projects will bring some exciting possibilities in that area.
 Our presentation will discuss